-If a text message has a status of “delivered” it means that the recipient’s cell phone carrier has confirmed that the message was received and delivered to their customer.
+If a text message has a status of “delivered” it means that the patient or non-patient's cell phone carrier has confirmed that the text message was received and delivered to their customer.
 Common reasons text messages may not be received by the recipient are:

 the cell phone or destination device is out of range (poor reception or signal, no service)